No one has favorited this theater yet

 The Plaza Cinema was taken over by the Essoldo Cinemas chain on 15th April 1951.
 It was re-named Essoldo on 9th July 1956.
 It was taken over by an independent operator and re-named Rio Cinema in January 1968, but this was short lived and it was closed in 1969.

-Converted into a bingo club, this had closed by 1993, and the empty building was later demolished.
+Converted into a bingo club, this had closed by 1993, and was converted into nightclub.
+The Cannon Street entrance in 2015 is part of a Subway Restaurant.

 Just login to your account and subscribe to this theater